razimasoodi/Gaussian-Mixture-Model-Classifier-and-SVM/README.md

 • Report the train accuracy for both C=1 and C=100.

-Kernel SVM for two-class problem
+Kernel SVM for two-class problem:

 In general, SVM is a linear classifier.
 When data are not linearly separable, Kernel SVM can be used.
 Here, you will utilize SVM with RBF kernel for non-linear classification.
 Perform the following step for “Dataset2.mat” and “Health.dat” datasets.